marijnh/Eloquent-JavaScript/01_values.md

 {{index "ternary operator", "?: operator", "conditional operator"}}

 The conditional operator works in a similar way.
-Of the second and third value, only the one that is selected is evaluated.
+Of the second and third values, only the one that is selected is evaluated.

 ## Summary